-Whether you like mountain tops, jungles with phenomenal bio-diversity or tropical beaches flanked with coral and shoals of fish of all colours, you don't need to leave Malaysia for holiday; It's all here.
+Whether you like mountain tops, jungles with phenomenal biodiversity or tropical beaches flanked with coral and shoals of fish of all colours, you don't need to leave Malaysia for holiday; it's all here.
 Malaysia is simply stunning.

-City break options within 2 hours around KL are KLCC Park for an amazing variety of indigenous trees, Genting and Cameron Highlands for scenic views of the mountains and jungle, Redang and Langkawi for tropical island beauty and East Malaysia for remote jungles and Orangutans.
+City break options within 2 hours around KL are KLCC Park for an amazing variety of indigenous trees, Genting and Cameron Highlands for scenic views of the mountains and jungle, Redang and Langkawi for tropical island beauty, and East Malaysia for remote jungles and Orangutans.

-KL boasts 2 of 10 largest shopping malls globally - Mid Valley and One Utama.
+KL boasts 3 of the 10 largest shopping malls in the world - 1 Utama, Mid Valley Megamall and Sunway Pyramid.
 KL caters superbly for mid-range shopping needs, offering a host of familiar global brands including Western and unique Asian brands from the likes of Japan.
 You will also find exclusive malls dedicated to high-end shopping for exclusive brands in areas like fashion, jewellery and watches, such as Star Hill or Pavilion Mall in Changkat.

-For the truly Asian experience, you can head to one of the famous 'night markets' in Chow Kit for a rich array of local artisan crafts, produce, and street food.
-For the ultimate Chinese shopping experience, you have the famous market of Petaling Street for an incredible mix of culture and street trade, or Pasir Seni which is very nearby this oldest part of KL city centre.
+For the truly Asian experience, you can head to one of the famous 'night markets' in Chow Kit for a rich array of local artisan crafts, produce and street food.
+For the ultimate Chinese shopping experience, you have the famous market of Petaling Street for an incredible mix of culture and street trade, or Central Market, which is very nearby this oldest part of KL city centre.